TriTue2011/frigate-detector-edgetpu-yolo9/README.md

 ## How it Works

-The edgetpu_tfl_multi.py plugin acts as an intermediary.
+This modified version of edgetpu_tfl.py replaces the standard version of the plugin and acts as an intermediary.
 When Frigate requests a detection:

 1. Frigate's standard Edge TPU handler passes the image frame to the plugin.
 2. The plugin loads your specified YOLO model.